 A simple and natural example of a logical property of many biological systems is the one describing the existence of a steady-state.
 Informally, a system is in a "steady-state" when nothing "changes" in the system as time passes.
 Very often, the biologist knows not only that, in the absence of external stimuli, such a state must be reached sooner or later, but also the relative values of substances involved in such a state.
-Another natural property involves the boundedness of the reactant concentrations involved in a biological process and may need to be ascertained as a precondition to other interesting properties, such as the existence of a limit-cycle, multiple stable solutions, meta-stability, or hysteresis.
+Another natural property involves the boundedness of the reactant concentrations involved in a biological process and may need to be ascertained as a precondition to other interesting properties, such as the existence of a limit-cycle, multiple stable solutions, metastability, or hysteresis (Bhalla and Iyengar, 1999, and Wigler and Mishra, 2002).

-A simple reasoning tool, based on the notion of model checking, may analyze a single trace of the automaton results, where the single trace is created from only one "set-up" (e.g., initial conditions, a set of values for the parameters, a set of signaling events, etc.) for the system being analyzed.
-In order to allow more than one trace, it is necessary to consider different "set-ups," e.g., many possible values for the parameters, such as rate constants and kinetic orders.
+A simple reasoning tool, based on the notion of model checking, may analyze a single trace of the automaton results, where the single trace is created from only one "set-up" (e.g., initial conditions, a set of values for the parameters, and a set of signaling events) for the system being analyzed.
+In order to allow more than one trace, it is necessary to consider different "set-ups," for example, many possible values for the parameters, such as rate constants and kinetic orders.
 These multiple "set-ups" may be defined parametrically (symbolically), deterministically sampled over a cartesian grid, or randomly sampled with respect to some reasonable distribution.

-Fundamental to temporal logic is the notion that timedependent terms from natural language, such as "eventually" and "always," can be given a precise meaning (semantics) in terms of the abstract behavior of the system under discourse.
-As an example, consider the following sentence: "The concentration of quanosine triphosphate (GTP) is equal to x."
+Fundamental to temporal logic (Gabbay et al., 1994, Mishra, 2002, and Mishra and Clarke, 1985) is the notion that time-dependent terms from natural language, such as "eventually" and "always," can be given a precise meaning (semantics) in terms of the abstract behavior of the system under discourse.
+As an example, consider the following sentence: "The concentration of guanosine triphosphate (GTP) is equal to x."
 Given a biological system in equilibrium, the above sentence may or may not be true at any or all instants of time.
 In particular, we can easily construct sentences (in a suitable natural language) that express the fact that, given a certain set of initial conditions, the above sentence will eventually hold true.
 Temporal logic precisely formalizes the meaning of the term "eventually" (and other such "modes": "always," "infinitely often," and "almost always"), and the resulting semantics lead to a precise model-checking algorithm for determining the validity of temporal logic sentences in the context of our trace automaton.
 We have also augmented the traces with time-frequency analysis using Linear Discriminant Bases (LDB), Local Karhunen-Loeve (LKL), and other techniques based on multi-resolution wavelet analysis.
 Temporal logic, thus enriched, allows us to understand the dynamic properties of the biological processes and to "cluster" different components of the system that may be co-regulated or anti-regulated.